 Lexington Black Prosperity Initiative

-Blue Grass Community Foundation’s board of directors created a charitable fund to advance racial equity and address anti-Black racism.
+In the summer of 2020, Blue Grass Community Foundation’s board of directors created a charitable fund to advance racial equity and address anti-Black racism.

 “We are living in a deeply unsettling and transformational moment in our nation’s history,” said Fran Taylor, chair of BGCF’s board of directors, in announcing the creation of the new fund.
 “The horrific consequences of systemic racism are all too evident.
 People across our community, our commonwealth and around the world have taken to the streets to protest.”